AI Agent Index

 Limitations

-• Academic literature only with no web, news, or business source coverage: researchers needing open-domain research must pair Elicit with Perplexity AI ($20/month) or ChatGPT Deep Research ($20/month) for questions extending beyond the peer-reviewed corpus.
+• Academic literature only, with no web, news, or business source coverage: researchers needing open-domain research must pair Elicit with Perplexity AI ($17/mo billed annually) or ChatGPT Deep Research ($20/mo) for questions extending beyond the peer-reviewed corpus.

-• Significant pricing gap between free and paid tiers: Basic provides only 2 reports per month, and Pro at $49/month ($588/year) is 4 to 5 times the cost of Consensus Pro ($10/month) or SciSpace Premium ($12/month), creating a steep entry barrier for researchers needing moderate systematic review access.
+• Significant pricing gap between free and paid tiers: Basic provides only 2 reports per month, and Pro at $49/month ($588/year) is four to five times the cost of Consensus ($12/mo billed annually) or SciSpace ($12/mo billed annually), a steep entry barrier for researchers needing moderate systematic review access.

 Frequently asked questions